Big Ideas,

 By centring social justice, this collection seeks to explore, critique and reimagine the role of AP.
 It will amplify and critically examine examples of effective and innovative practice within the field, highlighting how such approaches can play a transformative role in re-engaging children and young people who have experienced educational exclusion(s).
 At the same time, it will offer a critical lens on the broader social and structural inequalities that have contributed to the growing demand for AP, questioning the systemic conditions that render such provision necessary.
 In doing so, the collection seeks to illuminate existing and possible socially just practice in AP whilst also reimagining what is needed beyond it to achieve greater educational equity.

-We are particularly interested in theoretical, empirical as well as more practice-based or orientated contributions that explore, but are not limited to:
+We were interested in theoretical, empirical as well as more practice-based or orientated contributions that explore, but are not limited to:

 1. Theoretical Foundations and Critical Frameworks